epeery/posts/typesafe-approach-to-categorized-data/post.md

 ### Notes

-1 - Got ideas on how this could be better implemented?
+1. Got ideas on how this could be better implemented?
 Things that I missed?
-If you have any suggestions for how I can do to improve this post please let me know.
+If you have any suggestions for how I can improve this post [please let me know.](mailto:sandy@sandymaguire.me)

-2 - In order for the code to in this post to compile, you'll need to enable these language extensions.
+2. In order for the code to in this post to compile, you'll need to enable these language extensions:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}